godotengine/godot-docs/tutorials/optimization/using_multimesh.rst

 high cache efficiency.

 Finally, it's not required to have all MultiMesh instances visible.
-The amount of visible ones can be controlled with the *MultiMesh.visible_instance_count* property.
+The amount of visible ones can be controlled with the :ref:`MultiMesh.visible_instance_count <class_MultiMesh_property_visible_instance_count>` property.
 The typical workflow is to allocate the maximum amount of instances that will be used, then change the amount visible depending on how many are currently needed.

-Multimesh Example
+Multimesh example
 -----------------

 Here is an example of using a MultiMesh from code (using GDScript).
 Other languages may be more